Why Anglo-Saxon Celt?

 Sarah’s Potted History of Britain (to be consumed with a pinch of salt*): There’s been a long history of raids and invasions by people from the rest of Europe, most notably the Vikings, Romans and Germanic tribes.
 The Iron Age British people, now known as the Celts, were pushed to the less fertile, mountainous Western and Northern reaches of the British Isles (i.e. Ireland, Wales, Cornwall, Scotland) by the Romans.
 The Celts that remained in Roman England adopted the language and lifestyle of the Romans.
 After the Romans left, the Germanic tribes (Angles, Saxons, Jutes, etc.) moved in.

 I’ve called myself an Anglo-Saxon Celt on this blog because I was born and raised in Wales by English parents, and I’ve lived in Ireland since 2000.
-I’ve always been surrounded by art and stories that have an Anglo Saxon or Celtic flavour.
+I’ve always been surrounded by art and stories that have an Anglo-Saxon or Celtic flavour.
 This flavour has permeated into my art, mainly through my use of interlace/knotwork and stylized animal designs.
 It is the kind of art that you find in illuminated works such as the Book of Kells or on artefacts such as the jewelry in the Sutton Hoo burial trove.
-I was received into the Catholic Church in February 2016 so my subsequent artwork will reflect this major change in my life.

-I convert some of my artwork into digital form and sometimes I do pieces entirely on my graphics tablet.
-I used to use a drawing package called Manga Studio but now I mainly use a free piece of software called Krita.
+I converted some of my artwork into digital form and sometimes I have done pieces entirely on my graphics tablet.
+I used to use a drawing package called Manga Studio but then I switched to a free piece of software called Krita.
+My graphics tablet is currently out of action so I won’t be doing any more digital art until I can get it fixed or replaced.

 On this blog you will also find photos of things I have made.
 I enjoy origami and crochet, which seem to me to be another kind of knotwork.
 They just use different materials like yarn and paper.
 I also enjoy gardening so you will also find photos of my garden and the surrounding countryside.
 There are also occasional posts on other crafts or pastimes.

 *Taking something with a pinch of salt means that it might not be entirely trustworthy.